donbigi/Hackttic-Dockerized-Solution/README.md

 ## Prerequisite
-Create 2 VMs :
+Create 2 VMs or !
+Vm and use your local machine to access the the local registry server:
-- registry-server and node-1
+- name VM registry-server and node-1
 - configure firewall rule for registry-server
 - Map IP address of registry-server to domain name
 - Generate SSL certificate with the domain name